 According to his plea agreement, Martynenko posed as a young female on various “decoy” social media accounts and solicited nude images and videos from high school boys, from as early as 2011 through November 2015.
 He kept folders of nude photos and videos of young women he posed as, and would swap those with his male victims.

-Assistant U.S. Attorney Carol Kayser said Thursday that most similar cases involve two to six victims on average, not the 178 Martynenko admitted to in court.
+Assistant U.S. Attorney Carol Kayser said Thursday that most similar cases involve two to six victims on average, not the "at least 20" Martynenko admitted to in court or the 178 cited by the government.
 Martynenko distributed victims’ nude photos more than 1,000 times, according to his plea agreement.

 “People don’t think boys can be victimized,” Kayser said.